How Long Does It Take to Tan in UV 7? Risks, Timing, and Protection

 15 - 25 minutes |

 Apply sunscreen SPF 30+ every 2 hours.
-Wear wide-brimmed hat, sunglasses.
+Wear a wide-brimmed hat, sunglasses.
 Wear long clothes if comfortable.
 Seek shade.
 Limit the outdoor time to a minimum |

 UV index 11+ |